-The route of the Jókai Ultramarathon is the same as that of the Jókai Hiking 55 tour.
+The route of the individual Kós Ultramarathon is identical to that of the Kós Hiking 53 tour, while the relay route is identical to that of the Kós Hiking 59 tour.
 The checkpoints are the same, too.

-• The detailed description of the route can be found in the Tour Guide.
+• The detailed description of the ultramarathon route can be found in the Tour Guide/tour map.

 • In exceptional cases (e.g. extreme weather conditions) the organizers reserve the right to change the marathon route or to cancel the whole race or certain stages of it.

-Bib, SI card, drinking flask with a capacity of at least 0,5 l.
+Bib, phone with the app installed, drinking flask with at least 0,5 l of water.
 The race officials can check the existence of this equipment at any time.
 If they are not available, the participant can be excluded from the race.
-Participants wearing the bib will be allowed to cross the Turda Gorge free of charge.

 Underage participants at the event

-- In case of underage (less than 18 years of age) participants, the parent/guardian of the participant has to sign a Statement regarding the participation of their child at the event, and must send it before the event (until May 9) via e-mail to the organizers (email@example.com).
-The statement form can be downloaded from from here.
+- In case of underage (less than 18 years of age) participants, the parent/guardian of the participant has to sign a Statement regarding the participation of their child at the event, and must send it before the event (until August 18) via e-mail to the organizers (firstname.lastname@example.org).
+The statement form can be downloaded from here: [link].

 Passing through the checkpoints

 - The opening hours of a checkpoint define the period when the checkpoint steward is on duty at the respective checkpoint.

 - Each checkpoint has to be reached within the opening hours of the respective checkpoint.